aaccurso/aaccurso.github.io/_posts/2017-07-01-my-react-app.md

 Ejecting from a Create React App means that we won't be able to upgrade [`react-scripts`](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#updating-to-new-releases) (the module that contains the build configuration) whenever the community releases a new version.

-And this is really important in order to __stay up to date with the latest releases__ of each dependency and with build configuration updates, which believe me, we want to do in our projects since each release includes important bug fixes and improvements.
+And this is really important in order to __stay up to date with the latest releases__ of each dependency and build configuration updates, which believe me, we want to have in our projects since each release includes important bug fixes and improvements.

 So, what's the alternative to ejecting?